-RFA & LMP: You include an unusual dedication in this book.
+RFA and LMP: You include an unusual dedication in this book.
 Could you explain its significance?

 BD: I dedicated the book to all the kids who take the time to write to me because they have been a real connection to what I'm doing and why I'm doing it.
 I have some on-going correspondence with a number of them, and the letters truly mean a lot to me.
 I wanted to acknowledge that.

-RFA & LMP: Why did you choose to send Ben Uchida and his family to a fictional internment camp instead of one of the ten that really existed?
+RFA and LMP: Why did you choose to send Ben Uchida and his family to a fictional internment camp instead of one of the ten that really existed?

 BD: I chose a fictional internment camp (originally I was going to do Manzanar) because I wanted to be able to bring in aspects that were found at many camps.
 For instance, protest was more an issue at one or two of the camps and I wanted to include that.

-RFA & LMP: Playing baseball, stories, and letters about baseball run through Ben's journal.
+RFA and LMP: Playing baseball, and stories and letters about baseball, run through Ben's journal.
 What was it about this sport that made it so important?

 BD: The baseball game was something that came to me one night when I was thinking about how American these kids were and how to convey that to youngsters today.
 What better way than baseball: a truly American sport that shows the best and worst of us.

-RFA & LMP: Camp newspapers were mentioned fairly often in The Journal of Ben Uchida.
+RFA and LMP: Camp newspapers were mentioned fairly often in The Journal of Ben Uchida.
 How important were these newspapers in your own research for this book?

 BD: While the camp newspapers were not especially important in my research, I felt that, like sports, they were an important aspect of daily life in the internment camps.
 I included them for that reason and because I wanted the reader to see the "normal" side of life in the camps with dances, meetings, and other activities.